wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-go/fme-go-initialization.md

       slug: fme-go-context
       title: User Context
 ---
-Before you can use the  FME Go SDK, you need to initialize it with your account settings.
+Before you can use the  FE Go SDK, you need to initialize it with your account settings.

 ## Basic Usage

-Here's how to initialize the FME Go SDK:
+Here's how to initialize the FE Go SDK:

 ```go
 import vwo "github.com/wingify/vwo-fme-go-sdk"